cdnjs/api-server/README.md

     [`data/tutorialsModified.txt`](data/tutorialsModified.txt) and
     [`data/tutorialsCreated.txt`](data/tutorialsCreated.txt) respectively
 - Start the API server with GC enabled and additional memory allocated
+    - During server start-up it will fetch the latest package data

 To change the port that the app binds to, set the `PORT` environment var when running the script.
 For our Heroku deployment, this is set automatically by Heroku.